tomazos/cpp-proposals/enumerator-traits.md

        constexpr enumerator_info[] = { {a, u8"a"}, {b, u8"b"}, {c, u8"c"} };

-But it was decided that certain uses of such an array could entail them to require static storage, and such use would mandate relocation of the array during load-time.
+But it was decided that certain uses of such an array of pointers would cause them to require static storage, and as such they would be subject to relocation costs at load-time.
+For performance we did not want to unnecessarily mandate such costs.

 What we really wanted was a way to expose pure compile-time accessors to the internal compiler data structure that holds the enumerator list, without providing a set data structure or algorithm - leaving this up to the library author, and for a later proposal for higher-level facilities.

-To avoid this it was then considered to use functions:
+To avoid the array relocation costs it was then considered to use functions:

         constexpr size_t enumerator_count();
+        constexpr const char* enumerator_identifier(size_t index);
         constexpr E enumerator_value(size_t index);
-        constexpr const char* enumerator_identifier(size_t index);

-The functions could then be backed by intrinsics, but for the later two if the index was out-of-bounds for certain uses would mandate run-time error handling.
+The functions could then be backed by intrinsics, but for the later two if the index was out-of-bounds for certain uses would mandate either run-time bounds checking and error handling, or undefined behaviour.

-So finally it was decided to make them Type Query Properties and the final interface was arrived at:
+So to avoid that we finally decided to make them Type Query Properties of existing form and the final interface was arrived at:

         namespace std
         {